Hill Military Academy: History

 In 1901, Hill left Bishop Scott Academy and founded the Hill Military Academy on Marshall Street in Portland.
 John W. Gavin served as the vice principal and headmaster at this time.
 The school was incorporated in 1908, and Hill’s oldest son Joseph A. became the vice president of the school that year.
 The son took over as manager in 1910, with Major G. C. Von Egloffstein taking over as headmaster.
 Joseph Wood Hill remained as principal until at least 1911.

 In 1922, Oregon voters passed the Compulsory Education Act, an initiative supported by the Ku Klux Klan as an anti-Catholic measure that required attendance in public schools.
 Hill Academy and a society that ran several Catholic schools both sued the state to prevent the enactment of the law on Fourteenth Amendment grounds, and won in federal district court.
 On appeal to the United States Supreme Court, that court upheld the injunction against the law in Pierce v.
 Society of Sisters.

 In 1931, the school moved to a new campus on Rocky Butte in eastern Portland.
 It operated at its Rocky Butte location for 18 years until, with its enrollment in decline, the school closed in 1959.
-In the years since the site has been home to several schools, and the 2.38 acre "Joseph Wood Hill Park" was established by City of Portland sometime after 1988.
+In the years since the site has been home to several schools, and the 2.38 acre "Joseph Wood Hill Park" was acquired by City of Portland in 1988.